csgillespie/efficientR/main.md

 # Method 3: cumsum (1 line, not shown)
 microbenchmark(cs_for(x), cs_apply(x), cumsum(x))
 #> Unit: nanoseconds
 #>         expr    min     lq   mean median     uq     max neval
-#>    cs_for(x) 213960 268664 279269 281453 303860 322735   100
+#>    cs_for(x) 107124 115666 176820 120229 127988 5523820   100
-#>  cs_apply(x) 129409 158064 174889 173838 193257 286384   100
+#>  cs_apply(x)  73564  81520 117308  89170  99598 2559501   100
-#>    cumsum(x)    542    624   1311   1018   1134  18300   100
+#>    cumsum(x)    531    690   1092    820    992   20315   100
 ```

 1. Which method is fastest and how many times faster is it?

 2. Run the same benchmark, but with the results reported in seconds, on a vector of all the whole numbers from 1 to 50,000.
-Hint: also use the argument `neval = 1` so that each command is only run once to ensure the results complete (even with a single evaluation the benchmark may take up to or more than a minute to complete, depending on your system).
+Hint: also use the argument `times = 1` so that each command is only run once to ensure the results complete (even with a single evaluation the benchmark may take up to or more than a minute to complete, depending on your system).
 Does the *relative* time difference increase or decrease?
 By how much?